The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Discuss with your co-tank and healers how you want to handle the tankbusters in this phase.
 Two of them should be handled with invulns, and one of them with conventional cooldowns.
 Regardless of which buster you use Living Dead for, you can use Dark Mind + TBN to survive the first hit and give your healers a slightly longer window to cleanse Walking Dead.

-Perfect Alexander does not autoattack very much except during Almighty Judgment ("Exatrines").
+Perfect Alexander does not auto-attack very much except during Almighty Judgment ("Exatrines").
 Ask for a Feint, use a defensive cooldown if available, and give whoever is tanking a TBN because the risk of tank death is high here.

 Plan who will take which Temporal Prison during the enrage sequence.
-Tanks usually take the third and fourth prisons; if you handle your cooldowns well, you should take the fourth prison if you co-tank is a Paladin or Warrior, or the third prison if your cotank is a Gunbreaker.
+Tanks usually take the third and fourth prisons; if you handle your cooldowns well, you should take the fourth prison if you co-tank is a Paladin or Warrior, or the third prison if your co-tank is a Gunbreaker.

 ## Best-in-Slot